sui-potatoes/app/packages/grid/docs/grid.md

 in x going downwards and increase in y going to the right
 - the grid is printed vertically, with the top left corner being the first element and the bottom right corner being the last element
-- the grid provides macro functions to check if a point is above, below, to the left or to the right of another point
+- the grid provides macro functions to check if a cell is above, below, to the left or to the right of another cell

 -  [Struct `Grid`](#grid_grid_Grid)